psliwa/PHPPdf/README.markdown

 </pdf>
 ```

-In this example, the second border has a "borderLeftAndRight" indentifie, if this border had no id, the attributes from second border would be merged with the attributes from first border.
+In this example, the second border has a "borderLeftAndRight" identifier, if this border had no id, the attributes from second border would be merged with the attributes from first border.

-Remeber the default identifier "id" is as same as the "name" attribute.
+Remember the default identifier "id" is as same as the "name" attribute.
 The "id" attributes for complex attributes has nothing to do with the "id" attribute of tags (used in inheritance).

 It is possible to create complex borders the same as in the previous example (outerBorderLeftAndRight).